2020 COSAFA Under-17 Championship: Disqualification

 Prior the tournament, CAF scanned all players with MRI, to make sure that everyone was eligible for the age-category.
 In the tournament regulations there is stated that the scanning will take place and a team that have players that do not pass the eligibility test will be disqualified and sent home as soon as possible.
 The test that is used world wide to measure eligibility for U17 tournaments focus on bone fusions in the wrist that are unlikely (with 99% accuracy rate) to appear before the age of 17.

 Comoros, Zimbabwe, Botswana, Eswatini, were all found to have one or more players too old to participate in the tournament whereby the teams were disqualified.
 Because of this, it was decided to re-start the tournament with the other four teams and regard the already played games as warm-up for the tournament without any result value.
 The tournament were decided to be played as a round-robin where the top two qualify for the final (as well as the 2021 Africa U-17 Cup of Nations) and the bottom two qualify for the bronze medal game.

 Original draw

-The teams were on the 2nd of November drawn from 2 different pots, as the top-seeded teams were placed in one group each.
+The teams were on 2 November drawn from 2 different pots, as the top-seeded teams were placed in one group each.
 After drawing the first two teams from pot 1 the last team were put together with the teams from pot 2 to draw the last two teams to each group.